Weaning diarrhea in young rabbits

 Harlequin doe licking her newborn after parturition

 Weaning.
-This is a difficult step for the young rabbit.
-Physiological weaning begins at 4 weeks of age.
-Young rabbits drink less milk and are more and more interested in solid food.
-Physical weaning takes place between 6 and 8 weeks of age, while the doe produces less milk.
-Physical weaning is stimulated by the doe, as she is absent from her litter for longer periods of time and feeds less milk to her offspring.
-The stress caused by weaning, the new feeding rhythm and the transition from the doe’s milk to a solid food diet of plant origin are all reasons to destabilize the digestive system and affect the growth of young rabbits.
-An imbalance of intestinal and caecal bacterial flora (dysbiosis) is accompanied by a depression of the immune system and a decrease of the resistance to infectious or parasitic diseases.
-If this is accompanied by the transport of the young rabbits or a mix of different litters, the risk of weaning diarrhea increases rapidly.
-In the case that young rabbits must be moved, it is best to take the example of the wild doe rabbit that leaves her young in the nest and moves to a new place in the burrow.
-This way, the young rabbits remain in their familiar environment, while the doe will be brought to her new pen or hutch, or other living environment.
-The weaker kits can stay a few more days with the mother-doe to drink the remaining milk.
-This also avoids a painful accumulation of milk in the nipples of the doe.
+This is a challenging step for the young rabbit.
+Physiological weaning commences at 4 weeks of age.
+Young rabbits typically consume less milk and show a greater interest in solid food.
+Physical weaning typically occurs between six and eight weeks of age, coinciding with a decline in doe milk production.
+Physical weaning is initiated by the doe, as she is absent from her litter for extended periods of time and feeds less milk to her offspring.
+The stress caused by weaning, the new feeding rhythm, and the transition from doe's milk to a solid food diet of plant origin are all reasons to destabilize the digestive system and affect the growth of young rabbits.
+An imbalance of intestinal and cecal bacterial flora (dysbiosis) is accompanied by a depression of the immune system and a decrease of the resistance to infectious or parasitic diseases.
+It is important to note that the risk of weaning diarrhea increases rapidly if this is accompanied by the transport of the young rabbits or a mix of different litters.
+If young rabbits must be relocated, it is advisable to observe the behavior of the wild doe rabbit, which leaves her young in the nest and moves to a new location within the burrow.
+This approach ensures that the young rabbits remain in their familiar environment while the doe is introduced to her new pen or hutch, or other living environment.
+It is recommended that weaker kits remain with the mother for an additional few days to ensure they can consume the remaining milk.
+This also prevents the accumulation of milk in the doe's nipples, which can lead to discomfort and/or mastitis.

 Michel Gruaz